 - Trendy sneakers may be at the cheaper price point as they will only be used for a certain season.

-How do I make my casual sneakers work-appropriate?
+How do I make my casual shoes work-appropriate?

 Although the work setting has been a more lax environment with regards to dress, it gives people no excuse to go all out casual.
 However, given the proper styling, one can enjoy wearing casual sneakers without being reprimanded.